kevinarne/plant_monitor/README.md

 # Potential Next Steps
 * Add a way to manually add weights to the plant_events table.
+* Create a way to more generically add plant_event entries
 * Visualize the collected light sensor data
 * Redesign strain gauge board
-* Create interface for adding new plants
 * Create database backup
 * Switch to using environmental variables for credentials